remla25-team21/model-training/README.md

 For more details on collaborating with DVC, refer to [./docs/dvc-ref.md](./docs/dvc-ref.md).

-## Troubleshooting

-### Google Authentication Issues
+### Troubleshooting

-If you encounter "This app is blocked" error during Google authentication when using DVC with Google Drive, you can download the dataset directly using one of these methods:
+If you encounter issues with DVC pulling the dataset (e.g., don't have access to the Google Drive file), you can download the dataset directly using the following commands:

 #### Linux/macOS